 The Portland Montessori School offers a three-year early childhood program called "Children's House" for primary age children 2 1/2 to 6 years.
 Children's House carries the child through their kindergarten year, promoting them into the first grade of the elementary program as confident and joyful learners.
 As a member of a classroom community that includes a range of ages, children work independently, but also in small groups.
-Often older children serve as mentors, setting an example and giving lessons to younger members of the community.
+Older children often serve as mentors, setting an example and giving lessons to younger members of the community.
 This environment provides children a special opportunity to develop compassion, leadership skills and an attitude of service as they grow and learn.

 Association Montessori Internationale (AMI) certified guides help children in our primary classrooms develop a strong academic foundation built on language skills, math, geography, science, music and art.
 They also help them acquire practical life skills such as caring for themselves and their classroom environment.
 By design, the Montessori classroom and specific materials in it spark curiosity, while promoting learning, self-discipline, independence and responsibility.